-Teachers who complete one year of the Alliance for Teacher Excellence (ATE) Induction Program (formerly BTSA) through the state of Caifornia may be awarded up to six credits, which will count toward the Master of Arts in Education degree requirements.
-To be eligible to receive credit, the student must submit documentation to the Admissions Office within four months of completing the year of induction.
+Teachers who complete one year of a CTC approved Induction program through the state of California may be awarded up to six graduate credits, which will count toward the Master of Arts in Education degree requirements.
+To be eligible to receive credit, the student must submit documentation to the School of Education within four months of completing the year of induction.
+Students may not be awarded both CEU credits and graduate credits for the same year of work.